 3) Funding succession tools (buy-sell, insurance, trusts)

 If your plan depends on a future buyout or a smooth trustee-led takeover, funding is everything.
-Properly structured buy-sell agreements and insurance can reduce tax friction and keep a transition orderly.
+Properly structured buy-sell agreements and insurance can reduce tax friction and keep the transition orderly.

 The two mistakes business owners make in December